Published on

 Docker Exec mysql

 Done!
-You can check your data from PhpMyAdmin console to verify that the import was success.
+You can check your data from PhpMyAdmin console to verify that the import was successful.

 References